The Shrikhand Recipe is made with greek yogurt, saffron threads, green cardamom, and nuts.

 The curd is strained so that the remaining thick curd is left without liquids but remains high in fats.

 The strained thick Greek Yogurt-like curd is then flavored either with spices and nuts or also with fruits such as Mango Pulp.

 A friend shared with me her shrikhand recipe, which she had made with rose water (gulab).

 Adding Rosewater makes another tasty shrikhand recipe!

 My husband's family members would remember and tell me stories from ages ago, how traders used to walk around and go from home to home with a bucket of butter and some would have shrikhand too and they would take out the most beautiful creamy butter and shrikhand (whichever amount you needed) with a ladle.

 I am not sure which time period this was, however, my husband still remembers these sellers too.

-- Place the Greek Yogurt into a mixing bowl and mix it smooth.
+- Place the greek yogurt into a mixing bowl and mix it smooth.1 pound Greek Yogurt

-- In a small bowl add the Saffron strings and the water.
-The Water will take out the orange red natural color from the saffron strings.
+- In a small bowl add the saffron strings and the water.
+The water will take out the orange red natural color from the saffron strings.
 Let the strings soak a little bit,2 pinch Saffron, 1 Tablespoon Water

-- Continue to add to the curd mixture the Saffron strings with the colored red water.
-Also add in the crushed Pistachios and Almonds.
+- Continue to add to the yogurt mixture the saffron strings with the colored red water.
+Also, add in the crushed pistachios and almonds.
 Mix the whole content well.1 Tablespoon Pistachios, 1 Tablespoon Almonds

 - Keep in the fridge to cool.
 Shrikhand has to be served cold.
 You can garnish the Shrikhand with some saffron and nuts if you want.